MelakuDemeke/printf/README.md

 Beside sting `s`, there are number of format specifiers.
 For instance `i` or `d` for signed decimal and `f` for float as shown in the following table.

+Table 1.1 Partial List of Specifiers and their output.

 | Specifiers  | Their Output |
 |:------------  |:----------------|
 |%c	        | A single Character      |